goreleaser/goreleaser/www/content/homebrew.md

 [formula cookbook](https://github.com/Homebrew/brew/blob/master/docs/Formula-Cookbook.md)
 for more details.

-**Note**: If you have multiple arm versions (v5,v6 and/or v7) defined in the `build` section, and you do not specify any `id` in the brew section, then goreleaser will take the latest/highest arm version for the formula.
+**Note**: If you have multiple arm 32-bit versions in each `build` section, and you do not specify any `ids` in the brew section (default to all artifacts), then goreleaser will fail.

 ```yml
 # .goreleaser.yml